felixtan/election-map-backend/README.md

 ```

 ### Executive
 The representatives of the executive branch are stored in a document in the `countryExecutives` collection.
 This is unlike the structure for members of Congress below because my eventual goal is to represent other countries on the map.
-A country's document would be referred via its [two-letter ISO code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+A country's document would be referred to via its [two-letter ISO code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 ```javascript
 {
     "iso_a2": "US",